 It is preferable to try to turn a breech baby between the 32nd and 37th weeks of pregnancy.
 The methods of turning a baby will vary and the success rate for each method can also vary.
 It is best to discuss the options with the health care provider to see which method she recommends.

-External Version: External version is a non-surgical technique to move the baby in the uterus.
+External Cephalic Version (EVC) is a non-surgical technique to move the baby in the uterus.
 In this procedure, a medication is given to help relax the uterus.
 There might also be the use of an ultrasound to determine the position of the baby, the location of the placenta and the amount of amniotic fluid in the uterus.

 Gentle pushing on the lower abdomen can turn the baby into the head-down position.
 Throughout the external version the baby’s heartbeat will be closely monitored so that if a problem develops, the health care provider will immediately stop the procedure.
-The external version has a high success rate.
-However, this procedure becomes more difficult as the due date gets closer.
+ECV usually is done near a delivery room so if a problem occurs, a cesarean delivery can be performed quickly.
+The external version has a high success rate and can be considered if you have had a previous cesarean delivery.

 Vaginal delivery versus cesarean for breech birth?